TheSwanFactory/hclang/doc/wisdom/shannon.md

 ## Conclusions

 The Shannon Machine is a new model of computation that is based on bit-level word operations and is designed to be more practical and efficient than the Turing Machine.
-It is a decider computational system that uses bounded depth boolean circuits to perform arithmetic and is based on the Sigma Calculus, which is a formal system for manipulating objects in nested contexts.
+It is a decider computational system that uses boolean circuits bounded in depth (logarithmic in *n*) to perform arithmetic ("calculation"), and the Sigma Calculus to perform computation.
+The Sigma Calculus is a formal system for manipulating objects in nested contexts, and differs from the Lambda Calculus in that it is memory-centric rather than processor-centric.
 The Shannon Machine is designed to be a more realistic model of computation that is more in line with how modern computers actually work, and it has the potential to be a more practical and efficient model of computation for the types of problems computers are actually used for.
+However, my hope is that it will also provide a richer and more robust theoretical foundation for computation than the Turing Machine, with profound implications for the safety and efficiency of future software and hardware systems.

-Whether it will fulfill this potential remains to be seen, but it is an interesting and promising new model of computation that is worth studying and exploring further.
+Whether it will fulfill that potential remains to be seen, but I hope you agree it is an interesting and promising new model of computation that is worth studying and exploring further.